jentery/506v3/index.md

 Elsewhere, we'll be reading chapters from several academic monographs, such as Shira Chess's *Reader Player Two*, Tara Fickle's *The Race Card*, Kishonna L. Gray's *Intersectional Tech*, Patrick Jagoda's *Experimental Games*, Christopher B. Patterson's *Open World Empire*, Amanda Phillips's *Gamer Trouble*, Bo Ruberg's *Video Games Have Always Been Queer*, and T.L.
 Taylor's *Watch Me Play*.
 If you find a chapter to be especially compelling and relevant to your interests, then I recommend acquiring the entire monograph to further your research.

 If you are looking for a primer on writing games criticism, then try Ian Bogost's *How to Talk about Videogames* (available online via UVic Libraries).
+It's not a "how to" book; however, it's written for a broad audience and demonstrates various ways to write about games.

 There are also many popular and academic publications that engage games in some way.
 Among them are:
 * [*Ada: A Journal of Gender, New Media, and Technology*](https://adanewmedia.org/), "an open-access peer reviewed journal featuring scholarship on gender, new media and technology."
 * [*American Journal of Play*](https://www.museumofplay.org/journalofplay/), which "features interviews, book reviews, and original peer-reviewed research for a wide readership of scholars, educators, policymakers, museum and industry professionals, healthcare workers, and those who seek to understand the importance and impact of play in our world."
 * [*Analog Game Studies*](https://analoggamestudies.org/), "a journal dedicated to the academic and popular study of games containing a substantial analog component."